mabdn/fprime-spaceposts/README.md

 If you followed tutorials, include links to those here as well.
 * Link fprime
-* Purpose build for the requirements of a satellite mission at the University of Georgia's [Small Satellite Research Laboratory](http://www.smallsat.uga.edu/) (SSRL)
+* Purpose-built for the requirements of a satellite mission at the University of Georgia's [Small Satellite Research Laboratory](http://www.smallsat.uga.edu/) (SSRL)

 ## License